intenseC/intenseC/README.md

 - 👋 Hi, I’m @intenseC
 - 👀 I’m interested in IOT, robotics, home/industrial automatiion etc
-- 🌱 I’m currently working on consumer electroncs design
+- 🌱 I’m currently into a consumer electroncs design
-- 💞️ I’m looking to collaborate on some significant embedded project
+- 💞️ I’d collaborate on some significant embedded project
 - 📫 How to reach me:
 -  x3merz@intensecircuit.com